RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 #### <b>Amicus Briefs were Filed with 97 Organizations and Experts Supporting Amber Heard's Appeal Directly.</b>
 - <b>1st Amendment and Anti-Abuse points were filed</b> -- E.g., The issues of abuse from their <b><i>vantage point</b></i> as opinion, rejected jury instructions on <i><b>types</b></i> of abuse and <b><i>Amber Heard's purpose of Advocacy with an Opinion Editorial on Public Concern.</i></b>
-<br>Two Amicus Briefs are linked above.
+<br>Two Amicus Briefs are linked above and nationwide it was important to make a difference.
 <br><i>- See Files related to this case as discovery in <a href="https://github.com/RescueSocialTech/Amber_Heard_Influence_Effects_Fixers/tree/main/Unseen%20Witnesses-Victims%20-%20Playbook">"Unseen Witnesses-Victims - Playbook"</a> Folder</i>

 <i>When showing what fully happened - “The truth is like a lion.
 You don't have to defend it.
 Let it loose.
 It will defend itself.” ― St Augustine</i><br>